Sadie-Zhao/Dynamic-Minmax-Games/README.md

 pip install -r requirements.txt
 ```

-## R Libraries

-The R libraries to included are run by the code but in case of version failure, the libraries needed are:

-- tidyverse
-- stests

 # Running Experiments, Obtaining Graph and Statistical Tests

 To run the experiments and obtain the associated graphs and statistical test results, run the following: